avkav/avkav/README.md

-### ¡Hola!
-Soy Angie 👋
+### Hi!
+I'm Angie 👋

-Soy una programadora junior y estudiante de Inteligencia Artificial, apasionada por la música y siempre en busca de nuevos conocimientos.
-Actualmente, vivo en Madrid, España.
+I'm a junior programmer and Artificial Intelligence student, passionate about music and always seeking new knowledge.
+Currently, I live in Madrid, Spain.

-#### Herramientas que utilizo:
+#### Tools I use:
 - **HTML**
 - **CSS**
 - **JavaScript**